Bedrock-OSS/bedrock-wiki/docs/scripting/placement-prevention.md

 ## Setup

 :::tip
-Before creating a script, it is recommended to learn the basics of JavaScript, Addons, and the Script API.
+Before creating a script, it is recommended to learn the basics of JavaScript, Add-ons, and the Script API.
 To see what the Script API can do, see the [Microsoft Docs](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/)
 :::

 Just like other scripts, you need the dependency in your `manifest.json`.
 We are using the `@minecraft/server` module, specifically version `1.4.0-beta`.